Limit Theorems for Empirical Density of Greatest Common Divisors: Main Results

 \subsection{Central Limit Theorem}

-In this section, we will show a central limit theorem and obtain the sharp rate of convergence to the normal distribution.
-The method we will use is based on a result by Baldi et al. \cite{Baldi} for Stein's method for central limit theorems.
-Before we proceed, let us define the Kolmogorov-Smirnov distance $d_{KS}$ as
+In this section, we will show a central limit theorem and obtain the rate of convergence to the normal distribution.
+The method we will use is based on a Stein's method result for central limit theorems, that is, Theorem 3.6. in Ross \cite{Ross}.
+Before we proceed, for any two random variables $W,Z$, let us define the Wasserstein distance $d_{W}$ as

-where $X_{1}$ and $X_{2}$ are two random variables with cumulative distribution function $F_{1}(x)$ and $F_2(x)$, respectively.
-Then, we have the following result.